BacterialCommunitiesAndPopulation/Wednesday18thMay/Assembly_Tutorial.md

 progressiveMauve --output=alignment ../ATCC_33209.gb Ordered_contigs/alignment3/contigs.c_l_filtered.fasta

 # Visualise
+# Download mauve to your local machine and click the executable
 Windows/Mac - Using your sftp client (e.g. WinSCP or Filezilla) copy the mauve alignment files to your local machine and open them in Mauve.

 OR on linux: